sirspudd/sirspudd.github.io/_posts/2016-09-01-qt-pi3-arch-aarch64.md

 # Introduction

-Having found [the Fedora aarch64 image to work well](http://chaos-reins.com/2016-08-20-qt-pi3-fedora-aarch64), I wanted to establish the same baseline with Arch Linux, purely for tribal reasons and to see what is/was required.
-The information contained in that entry is still gonna be of interest, since it deals with adjusting both config.txt and extlinux.conf as requires to boot the device.
+Having found [the Fedora aarch64 image to work well](http://chaos-reins.com/2016-08-20-qt-pi3-fedora-aarch64), I wanted to establish the same baseline with Arch Linux, partly in the name of newer versions on just about everything, partly for tribal reasons and also to see and document what is currently required to make this work.
+The information contained in the Fedora entry is still gonna be of interest, since it deals with adjusting both config.txt and extlinux.conf as requires to boot the device.

 # Methodology